Austrocylindropuntia vestita (Salm-Dyck) Backeb

 Austrocylindropuntia chuquisacana, Cylindropuntia vestita, Opuntia chuquisacana, Opuntia vestita, Pseudotephrocactus vestitus, Trichopuntia vestita, Cylindropuntia teres

 Austrocylindropuntia vestita is a cactus with slender cylindrical stems densely covered with long white hairs.
 The stems grow up to 25 inches (60 cm) tall.
-The stem is cylindrical, up to 1.2 inches (3 cm) in diameter, branched basally and near the top.
-It has thin leaves and few white, up to 0.4 inch (1 cm) long spines.
+Stems are cylindrical, up to 1.2 inches (3 cm) in diameter, branched basally and near the tip.
+They have thin leaves and few white, up to 0.4 inch (1 cm) long spines.
 Flowers are deep red or violet, up to 1.4 inches (3.5 cm) long, up to 1.2 inch (3 cm) in diameter and appear are at the top of the stems form late spring to early summer.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).